malramsay64/phd-thesis/03_Dynamics/introduction.md

 being the process by which a liquid forgets it's structure from some earlier time [@Ediger1996].
-The process of structural relaxation occurs over distances comparable to the size of the particles which comprise the liquid [@Angell1985].
+The process of structural relaxation occurs over distances comparable to the size of the particles within the liquid [@Angell1985].
 These small distances over which the structural relaxation take place are comparable to the relaxations that take place when the liquid is under a shear stress.